simonmichael/hledger/hledger/hledger.m4.md

 A system locale with a suitable text encoding must be configured to work with non-ascii data.
 (See Text encoding, Troubleshooting.)

-On Microsoft Windows, depending whether you are running in a CMD window or a Cygwin/MSYS/Mintty window and how you installed hledger, non-ascii characters and colours may not be supported, and the tab key may not be supported by `hledger add`.
+On Microsoft Windows, depending what kind of terminal window you use, non-ascii characters, ANSI text formatting, and/or the add command's TAB key for completion, may not be supported.
-(Running in a WSL window should resolve these.)

 When processing large data files, hledger uses more memory than Ledger.